ABA Required Disclosures

 Enrollment Data, including Academic, Transfer, and Other Attrition

-- All information regarding the most recent enrollment and student withdrawals (whether through academic issues, transfer, or other means) may be found on the 2017 Standard 509 Information Report
+- All information regarding the most recent enrollment and student withdrawals (whether through academic issues, transfer, or other means) may be found in the 2022 Standard 509 Information Report.

 Numbers of Full-Time and Part-Time Faculty, Professional Librarians, and Administrators

-- All information regarding the most recent numbers of faculty, librarians, and administrators may be found on the 2017 Standard 509 Information Report
+- All information regarding the most recent numbers of faculty, librarians, and administrators may be found in the 2022 Standard 509 Information Report.

 Class Sizes for First-Year and Upper-Class Courses; Number of Seminar, Clinical and Co-Curricular Offerings

-- All information regarding the most recent sizes for first-year and upper-class courses as well as the number of seminar, clinical, and co-curricular offerings may be found on the 2017 Standard 509 Information Report
+- All information regarding the most recent sizes for first-year and upper-class courses as well as the number of seminar, clinical, and co-curricular offerings may be found in the 2022 Standard 509 Information Report.

 - Employment Outcomes for the most recent graduating classes.